arnath/arnath.github.io/_posts/multiple-wordpress-containers.md

 The networks section of this block creates the network that all the containers are connected to as a bridge network (so the containers can talk to each other).
 The volumes section indicates that we want these Docker-managed volumes to be shared among containers.

 ### Conclusion
 So that's basically it!
 The [multiple-wordpress-containers](https://github.com/arnath/multiple-wordpress-containers) repo has the finished scripts as well as instructions on how to use them.
-Let me know in the comments if you have any problems getting this working.
+Let me know in the comments if you have any problems getting this working or if there's something I'm doing wrong.